Reporting dog fouling incidents

 - Marshland, moor or heath rural common land.

-Note - The following will not be considered as a suitable excuse:
+The following will not be considered as excuses:

 - Being unaware of the fouling;